Zoom Video Communications

 On Jan.
 31, 2020, it had 589,000 customers.
 By Oct.
 31, 2022, it had 1.32 million customers worldwide.

 Despite expanding its customer base, the company hasn’t been a market darling.
-Shares have tumbled by more than 40% over the past year.
+Shares have tumbled by almost 50% over the past year.

 Box (BOX) is a cloud-based content management, collaboration and file sharing service company.

-Unlike the other two names on this list, Box is not a beaten-down stock.
-In fact, shares have surged 38% over the past 12 months.
+Unlike the other two names on this list, Box is not as beaten-down as the other picks.
+Shares have only dropped 12% over the past 12 months.

 Business is booming.
 In fiscal Q3, Box’s revenue grew 12% year over year to $250.0 million.
 Excluding the impact from exchange rate fluctuations, top line growth would have been 17%.